denizkenankilic/machineLearning-real-estate/README.md

 # machineLearning-real-estate
 Linear and Nonlinear Models for Real Estate Data

 This repository contains data analyses, linear and nonlinear modelings, machine learning codes for different real estate datasets.
-Folders include:
+Folders include the followings:

 **Ames Housing:** Code is about reading and plotting the Ames Housing (xls format) data.